mlflow/mlflow-export-import/README_bulk.md

 import-experiments --help

 Options:
+  --experiment-name TEXT        Destination experiment name  [required] --input-dir TEXT              Input directory  [required] --import-source-tags BOOLEAN  Import source information for registered model
-  --input-dir TEXT           Input path - directory  [required] --use-src-user-id BOOLEAN  Set the destination user field to the source user
+                                and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN     Set the destination user field to the source user field.
-                             field.
 Only valid for open source MLflow.
-When importing into Databricks, the source user field is ignored since it is automatically picked up from your Databricks access token.
+When importing into Databricks, the
+                                source user field is ignored since it is automatically picked up from your Databricks
+                                access token.
 There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.
-  --use-threads BOOLEAN      Process in parallel using threads.
-Experimental:
-                             needs improved logging.  [default: False]
+  --dst-notebook-dir TEXT       Databricks destination workpsace base
+                                directory for notebook.
+A run ID will be added to contain the run's notebook.
 ```